 - Health and safety

 - Social activities

 - Exceptional medical and behavioral support needs

 - Learn more about SIS

 The American Association on Intellectual and Developmental Disabilities (AAIDD) is the developer, copyright holder and sole owner of the Supports Intensity Scale® (SIS).
-Ascend, a MAXIMUS company, first partnered with AAIDD and states in 2007 to develop SIS programs.
+Maximus U.S. Services first partnered with AAIDD and states in 2007 to develop SIS programs.
 Visit AAIDD's website to learn more.

 Helpful Information for SIS Respondents

 This pdf provides respondents an overview of the SIS assessment.Download pdf

 This pdf provides an overview of the steps involved in a typical SIS assessment.Download pdf